 One thing is certain.
 Population flows are now unavoidable in our global village.
 Closing borders won't stop the problem and won't address its cause either.
-We live in a world where a plane can loop around the planet in a matter of hours, where we can see each other live on video calls, or where we can exchange messages instantly on our mobile phones.
-We are cosmopolitans who can travel with basically no constraints else than borders and money, with information and viruses spreading out at the speed of light.
-A businessman can fly 10,000 miles for a single meeting, a family jumps across continents for a short holiday under the sun...
+We are cosmopolitans who can travel with basically no constraints else than borders and money.

-In the short-term we are paranoid of the Coronaviris outbreak and while being confined, we have thought about new ways of life.
-This is a good thing and changes may unfold beyond the habit of working from home.
-Still, I do not see how the clock could be turned back or the Great Mix even slowed down.
-Earth has become too small and men too many for ethnic insulation to be manageable, except in small islands of religious radicalism where the resistance of ethnic purity will remain the political objective.
-Artificial gates won't resist to the irresistible flood.
+In the short-term we are paranoid with the Coronaviris outbreak.
+While confined, we have thought about new ways of life.
+This is a good thing and long-lasting changes may unfold from this period, beyond the habit of working from home.
+Still, the Great Mix won't slow down, its clock won't turn back.
+Earth has become too small with too many men for ethnic insulation to be manageable, except in small islands of religious radicalism where the resistance of ethnic purity will remain the political objective.
+Artificial gates won't manage to limit this irresistible flood.

-Isolationism can only create a wave of unrest, with immediate xenophobic implications.
+Isolationism can only create a wave of unrest with immediate xenophobic implications.
 Rejected migrants are left in excruciating pain and disarray, parked in camps at the fringe of rich fortresses.
 The global house of cards will collapse if borders close.
 We can build new walls of shame, but people desperate to find a shelter won't be able to return to the place they escaped.

-Yes, resistance to the Great Mix is and will be massive.
-We can see it right now with the Mexican wall or the unwillingness to accept more African migrants in Europe.
-But it will be impossible to contain the "natural" flow over time.
-There is no way back against the irremediable paradigm change of a finite planet which struggles to host billions of humans.
+Resistance to the Great Mix will be massive.
+We see the Mexican wall or the unwillingness to accept more Africans in Europe.
+But it will be impossible to contain the flow over time, given the irremediable paradigm change of a finite planet which struggles to host billions of humans.

 Instead of resisting, we should think about how to best manage the Great Mix with an appropriate planetary approach.
-"Where to direct the flow?" is the burning issue.
+"Where to direct the flow?" is the key issue.
 Inter-breeding of ethnic groups from all over the planet will only become more pronounced as we go along.
 Climate change, local wars and poverty will push millions on the road.

-What will ultimately unfold is evident and will be a factor of the pace of migrations.
-They will create more resistance, exposing even more the lack of global planning.
-As the scale further accelerates, reactions will become more violent.
-It won't change the long-term game though.
+What will ultimately unfold is evident, it is just a function of the pace of migrations.
+They will create more resistance, exposing even further our lack of global planning.
+As their scale further accelerates, reactions will become more violent.
+It will delay but not change the final outcome.

-It may take up another thousand years, much more or much less.
-But over time, the Great Mix will give birth to a majority of men and women of mixed-race all over the world.
+It may take another thousand years, more or much less.
+But over time, the Great Mix will give birth to a majority of people of mixed-race.
 Today's Brazil is tomorrow's global norm.
-At the time when gay marriage is being legalized, remaining "pure breed" will become an exception.
-The survival of Historic ethnic purity is just a matter of time.
+Remaining pure breed will be an exception.
+The survival of ethnic purity is just a matter of time.

-This will challenge the fabric of nations - because there won't be "pure ethnic tribes" to justify their fences any longer.
+This will challenge the fabric of the nations - because the end of pure ethnic tribes won't justify fences any longer.
 Most societies are already turning multi-ethnic.
 We are becoming one people again.
 The case for our separate physical evolution has disappeared forever.
 The Great Mix is definitely happening.
-All we can do - if we still want to resist and remain ethnically and nationally pure - is to slow it down artificially, defending against it with great pain.
+All we can do - if we still want to resist and remain ethnically and nationally pure - is to slow it down artificially, and defend against it at great pain.

 Inter-breeding will become mainstream.
-Man will generically become darker, back to his original homogeneity.
-Our lineage will be Pardo's and Obama's sooner or later.
+Man will generically return to his original homogeneity.
+Our lineage will be Pardo's.
 The Darwinian factors which drove our differentiated physical evolution and led to the divergence of human races have vanished forever.
 There will be no new race.
 Instead, all races will converge and inter-breed into one.
-All of us will belong to one single global human race again in the future.
+All of us will be one again.

 This is not a point of view or a thesis, but an absolute evidence.
 We already share everything everywhere.
-Evolution and/or marriages will continue to make us more of the same diverse people.
-Ethnic purity will be more and more the exception.
+Evolution and/or marriages will continue to make us more of the same people.
 We will all blend.
 It is only a matter of time.